dennis-m-e/data-engineering-iu-task-2/README.md

 For simplicity, each row of the dataset will be published to and read from one topic called `topic_air_quality_pollution_measurement`, no matter which sensor the data is coming from.
 For real-world usage, a dedicated topic structure is preferred, considering different dimensions like sensor type or area the sensor belongs to.

+### Architecture

+Why pydantic?
+Where are the logs?
+Make data persistent
+configuration of application

+### Implementation

+### Improvements

+proper security for database (accounts) add persistency for kafka & mongodb

 ## Prerequisites

 To make use of the prepared resources and run the entire data system, the following dependencies are required: